jbthejedi/tiny-recursive-model/blog_post/trm.md

 - ARC-AGI-1 from $40\% \to 45\%$
 - ARC-AGI-2 from $5\% \to 8\%$

-#### Quick notes on the results:
+#### My notes on the results:
 * Small datasets → overfitting pressure → why EMA & data augmentation matters
 * Maze/ARC need global context → why attention may dominate there
-* Sudoku has structure that MLP can exploit → why attention might be unnecessary
+* Sudoku has structure that MLP can exploit → why attention might be unnecessary (for Sudoku)

 ## My Approach

 #### “If I were implementing TRM this week”

-5–8 bullets, like:

 * Start with Figure 1 exactly: verify detach/no_grad boundaries before touching architecture.
 * Treat halting head output as a **logit**; threshold at 0 (0.5 prob).